stellar-deprecated/starlight/README.md

 The Starlight protocol, SDK, code in this repository, and any forks of other Stellar software referenced here, are **experimental** and **not recommended for use in production** systems.
 Please use the SDK to experiment with payment channels on Stellar, but it is not recommended for use with assets that hold real world value.

-The code and documents in this repository are under active development.

 ## Index

 - [Discussions](https://github.com/stellar/experimental-payment-channels/discussions)